International Student Orientation

 The TB test is mandatory for all students born outside the United States.
 The TB test must be performed after arriving to the U.S.

-Fall graduate and exchange international students will receive a link to schedule a TB test appointment after registering to International Student Orientation, which will be activated by the Student Health Center by the beginning of July 1.
+Spring graduate and exchange international students will receive a link to schedule a TB test appointment after registering to International Student Orientation, which will be activated by the Student Health Center by December 1.

-Fall undergraduate international students should schedule their TB test using the Health Center Patient Portal by July 1.
+Spring undergraduate international students should schedule their TB test using the Health Center Patient Portal by December 1.

 To learn more about the TB requirement, visit the Student Health Center immunizations webpage.
 Contact the Student Health Center for any questions regarding the TB test requirement.